Criminal Behaviour Orders

 Where a defendant fails to comply with a requirement of his / her CBO, the existence of a sick note that specifically excuses the individual from the obligation that he / she had to comply with is evidence of a reasonable excuse.
 If an investigator has any reason to doubt the authenticity or provenance of the note, he / she should make further enquiries.
 Prosecutors should note that the Criminal Practice Directions issued on 23 July 2014 includes a Direction about medical certificates being submitted by defendants in criminal proceedings as justification for not answering bail.
 The Practice Direction may be of assistance with regard to failure to attend in respect of a requirement of a CBO.

-The prosecutor should draw the following sentencing guidance to the court's attention: The Sentencing Guidelines Council's Breach of an Anti-social Behaviour Order: Definitive Guideline).
+The prosecutor should draw the following sentencing guidance to the court's attention: Sentencing Council’s definitive sentencing guideline on breach offences.

 The principal aim of the youth justice system is preventing offending (s37 Crime and Disorder Act 1998).
 Where the offender is under the age of 18, in so far as the proceedings relate to the making of the CBO: